-

 Aduno koro (Ceremonial vessel)

-This monumental vessel, called aduno koro, or ‘ark of the world,’ displays imagery relating to the founding of Dogon communities.
-In Dogon mythology, this vessel was sent by Amma, the creator god, to carry the eight original humans (the human figures on the vessel’s side) and their belongings to earth.
-The ark was guided by Nommo, the primordial being who brought order to the universe and, upon reaching earth, was transformed into a horse (represented by the head on one end of the vessel).
+This monumental vessel, known as aduno koro or the "ark of the world," features imagery related to the founding of Dogon communities in present day Mali.
+According to Dogon mythology, this vessel was sent by Amma, the creator god, to transport the eight original humans and their belongings to Earth.
+The human figures on the vessel's side represent these first humans.
+The ark was guided by Nommo, a primordial being who brought order to the universe.
+Upon reaching Earth, Nommo transformed into a horse, symbolized by the head on one end of the vessel.
 The lizard-like figure represents the crocodile that swallowed Nommo after they transported the ark to the water so it could float.
-This ritual vessel would have been used during the Dogon festival of Goru, the culmination of winter solstice rituals celebrating the millet harvest.
+This ceremonial vessel was used during the Dogon festival of Goru, which concludes winter solstice rituals celebrating the millet harvest.
+By using this vessel, they honor their ancestors, their connection to Nommo, and their culture.

 - Culture